03 Aug Your Complete Guide to Causes of Constipation and Finding Relief – Part 3: Dysbiosis

 The Importance of Your Gut Microbiota

-Everyone has a unique microbiota composition but each are composed of similar elements and responsible for the same physiological functions.
+Everyone has a unique microbiota composition but each is composed of similar elements and responsible for the same physiological functions.
 Some of the most important functions of your gut microbiota include:

 - Aiding in food digestion, especially items your stomach or small intestine haven’t been able to fully breakdown